 What you need to know about using NATPARA

 NATPARA is available as an injection (shot).
 You will need to inject NATPARA once a day directly under the skin of the thigh.
 Be sure to inject a different thigh (alternate thigh) every day.
+A Nurse Educator will teach you how to properly prepare, administer and store your NATPARA when you start on therapy.

 Not actual size